bor0/gidti/manuscript/chapter3.md

 X> ### Exercise 6
 X>
 X> In Exercise 3 you were asked to come up with a function.
-Try to figure out the types of this function or, if not applicable, come up with a new function and then figure out its types using the reasoning above.
+Try to figure out the type of this function or, if not applicable, come up with a new function and then figure out its type using the reasoning above.

 ## 3.3.
 Dependent types